 - resolve conflict or seek assistance to resolve conflict in a peaceful, safe, and non-threatening manner that is conducive to learning and growth.
-Strategies for addressing conflict between students may include counselling, mediation, or forms of restorative practice. - use school and personal technology (which may include artificial intelligence) appropriately and ethically, and in alignment with teacher, school, Division and provincial expectations. - ensure that they conduct themselves with academic integrity and refrain from and report all incidents of academic misconduct including, but not limited to, cheating and plagiarizing.
+Strategies for addressing conflict between students may include counselling, mediation, or forms of restorative practice. - use school and personal technology appropriately and ethically - ensure that they conduct themselves with academic integrity and refrain from and report all incidents of academic misconduct including, but not limited to, cheating and plagiarizing.

-Regular Attendance - It's the Law
+Regular Attendance - It's the law